 What could I do after this course?

-Your the next step could be the HR Consultant/Manager Apprenticeship at Level 5.
-You could also apply for the degree in Business with Management at University Centre Weston.
+Your next step could be the HR Consultant/Manager Apprenticeship at Level 5.
+You could also apply for the BA (Hons) in Business Management and Sustainability at University Centre Weston.

-You’ll need five GCSEs at grade 9-4, or a Level 2 qualification.
-You’ll also need to be in relevant employment but we can help you find this.
+You will need five GCSEs at grade 9-4, or a Level 2 qualification.
+You will also need to be in relevant employment, but we can help you find this.

 Occupations related to HR Support, Apprenticeship